 Avoid processed foods that contain a lot of salt

-Eating too much salt in the diet is linked with decreased bone density because increases the amount of calcium the body loses in urine.
+Eating too much salt in the diet is linked with decreased bone density because increases the amount of calcium the body loses in urine (viii).
 So stick to the recommended salt intake, which is 6g per day (just over a teaspoon), and swap ready meals for meals made from fresh ingredients.

 Nicotine over-stresses the adrenal glands, which produce bone-building hormones.
-Some experts also believe that smoking hinders the body's absorption of calcium, which could also weaken your bones.
+Some experts also believe that smoking hinders the body's absorption of calcium, which could also weaken your bones (ix).
 If you need help with quitting smoking, there are products that could give you support, such as gum, lozenges and patches.

 Stick to recommended alcohol guidelines

 Drinking too much may also affect your bones, as heavy drinkers are thought to be more susceptible to bone loss and fractures.
-To stay within the official limits, stick to two to three units a day if you’re a woman and three to four if you’re a man, and have at least one or two alcohol-free days each week.
+To stay within the official limits, stick to no more than 14 units of alcohol each week spread evenly across at least three days, and have at least one or two alcohol-free days each week.
 To give you an idea of alcohol units, half a pint of weak beer or lager (4 percent alcohol) contains one unit, a pint of strong lager (5 percent alcohol) or cider has three units, while two small (125ml) glasses of wine (12 percent alcohol) contain three units.

 Besides alcohol, other stimulants that may also be bad for your bones include caffeine and fizzy drinks.
-Fizzy drinks contain phosphoric acid, which some experts believe affects bone strength.
+Some fizzy drinks contain phosphoric acid, which some experts believe affects bone strength (x).
 Caffeine, meanwhile, is thought to increase the amount of calcium you lose through urine for at least three hours after eating or drinking it (xi).